Regent to Establish College of Healthcare Sciences and School of Nursing in Fall 2018

 “Our goal is to provide students with the highest quality clinical learning experiences to supplement classroom learning while also serving our regional healthcare organizations,” added Robertson.
 “Developing healthcare professionals has never been more critical in our nation and it is part of our mission to serve communities in Virginia and beyond.”

 When it opens in fall of 2018, the college will include a new School of Nursing that will offer clinical as well as online degree programs.
 Regent’s current healthcare degree programs will be moved under the new college alongside new programs.
 The college is working toward a Bachelor of Science in Nursing program, plus the following programs already in development for 2018:

 Other programs being considered for the future include:

 - M.S., Physical Therapy and/or DPT.
 (Doctor of Physical Therapy)

 - M.S., Occupational Therapy and/or OTD.
 (Occupational Therapy Doctor)

-Additional programs in development for 2019 and beyond include: Medical Records Administration, Phlebotomy and Radiology.
+Additional programs in could include: Medical Records Administration, Phlebotomy and Radiology.
 The search for a dean is already underway.